Average Health Care Costs For Retirees

 In addition to the already planned for inflation and possible market declines, you can add outliving your savings to the list of risks.
 However, arguably the most concerning of risks upon entering retirement is health care cost increases.
 With the cost of health care inflating at over 5.5 percent over the next eight years (according to the “Medicare Board of Directors”) in addition to the non-inflation, but rather potential decline of Social Security benefits, rising medical expenses should be a real concern to retirees.

 As Part Of My Retiree Health Care Cost Estimate Can I Include Medicare?

 Medicare is a federal insurance program for those individuals of retirement age – 65 or over.
 Educating yourself on the different parts of Medicare prior to enrolling will allow you to better prepare your retirement budget and make a more informed selection come time to enroll.

-Medicare Part A is often referred to as “hospital insurance.”
+- Medicare Part A: is often referred to as “hospital insurance.”
 It only covers inpatient hospital stays, some nursing care facilities and some hospice treatment.

-Medicare Part B is known as “medical insurance.”
+- Medicare Part B: is known as “medical insurance.”
 It covers most doctors’ visits not including specialists (co-pays not included, a deductible must be met) and certain preventative services.

-Medicare Part C is referred to as a “medical advantage plan.”
+- Medicare Part C: is designated as “Medicare Advantage Plans (MA Plans).”
 This type of coverage is through a private provider working with Medicare.
-It combines the coverage of Medicare Part A, B & C and often includes prescription drug coverage.
+It combines the coverage of Medicare Part A & B and often includes prescription drug coverage.

-Medicare Part D is prescription drug coverage.
+- Medicare Part D: is prescription drug coverage.